Gabr1jel-01/scale_for_doking_indeloop/README.md

 print(formatted_reading)
 ```

-The readings which are appended to the list are stored in a csv file.
+The readings which are appended to the list are stored in a CSV file.

 ```python
 .